Can Grammarly Replace An Editor And Proofreader?

 How many bank employees lost their jobs over the years due to cash machines and online banking?

-Self-scanning and checkout in supermarkets cost cashiers their jobs.
+Self-scanning checkouts in supermarkets cost cashiers their jobs.

 Technology continually changes our lives and how we work.
-There is hardly a profession that hasn’t had to change and adapt to information technology.
+Hardly a profession hasn’t had to change and adapt to information technology.

 When it comes to writing, grammar, and spell-checking, are human editors and proofreaders in danger of becoming redundant?